StoneStepsInc/maxminddb/README.md

   * nuget/StoneSteps.MaxMindDB.Static.nuspec (`version`)
   * devops/make-package.bat (`PKG_VER`, `PKG_REV`, `SRC_TAG`)
-  * .github/workflows/build-nuget-package.yml (`name`, `PKG_VER`,
+  * .github/workflows/nuget-mmdb-1.6.0.yml (`name`, `PKG_VER`,
     `PKG_REV`, `SRC_TAG`)

 In the GitHub workflow YAML, `PKG_REV` must be reset to `1` (one) every time MaxMindDB version is changed.
+The workflow file must be copied with the new version in the name.This is necessary because GitHub maintains build numbers per workflow file name.

 For local builds package revision is supplied on the command line and should be specified as `1` (one) for a new version of MaxMindDB.

 ### GitHub Build Number